 - Support and respect for the liberties of all within the law

 - Respect for and tolerance of different faiths and religious and other beliefs

 - Year 3&4 Geography, Year A, Term 2 – All Around the U.K. Religious and Cultural differences around the UK is explored and tolerance of different faiths, religions and beliefs will be covered.

-To ensure progression each subject has a progression document which outlines which skills, knowledge and vocabulary are taught and when.
-An example of a skills progression document can be found here.
+To ensure progression, each subject had a progression document which outlines which skills, knowledge and volcabulary are taught and when.
+An example of a progression document can be found here.